Dear Bankruptcy Adviser,

-You have a little bit of room to negotiate because in most cases, the creditor’s attorney would rather be paid a lump-sum amount to settle the case rather than receive monthly payments from your paycheck.
-He or she knows that while an employer can’t fire you for having this garnishment, the employer could find other convenient reasons to dismiss you once the garnishment begins.
+You have a little bit of room to negotiate because in most cases, the creditor’s attorney would rather be paid a lump-sum figure to settle the case rather than receive monthly payments from your paycheck.
+He or she knows that while an employer can’t fire you for having this garnishment, the employer could find other convenient reasons to terminate you once the garnishment begins.

-Employers don’t like employees in financial distress.
-They are distracted and, some people believe, are more inclined to take shortcuts because of their financial issues.
-Law enforcement is particularly averse to hiring someone in financial distress because the employee dealing with financial issues is more likely to take bribes in order to resolve their problems.
+Employers don’t like employees in financial difficulty.
+They are distracted and, some people believe, more inclined to take shortcuts because of their financial issues.
+Law enforcement is particularly averse to hiring someone in financial distress because the employee dealing with financial issues is more likely to take bribes to resolve their problems.

 You have a couple of options.
 The best one for your credit is to pay the debt.
 If eligible, you can file bankruptcy to eliminate the judgment and balance.
 Or you can also try to settle the account with a lump-sum payment or short-term repayment of a settlement.

-However, the process you currently have taken -- head in the sand, hope it goes away -- has finally caught up with you.
-Don’t wait any longer.
+However, the path you currently have taken — head in the sand, hope it goes away — has finally caught up with you.
+Don’t dally any longer.

 Ask the adviser